 ON24 held Webinar World, its annual event, in early March of this year.
 It’s now early May and we’re gearing up for yet another conference.
 Two, in fact.
 The first conference the SiriusDecisions Summit in sunny Las Vegas.
 The second is our APAC variation of Webinar World 2018.
-(It’s taking place on May 31 in Sydney’s Hyde Park — you can find more details here.)
+(It’s taking place on May 31 in Sydney’s Hyde Park.)

 Seeing as the SiriusDecisions Summit is less than a week away, we thought it’d be a great time to resurface one of Webinar World’s keynote discussions — articulated by SiriusDecisions’ own Senior Research Analyst, Cheri Keith.

 As with Alex Blumberg, Laura Ramos and our ABM panel, I had the good fortune of sitting down to discuss ongoing trends in the B2B marketing space with Keith after her presentation (which you can watch a recording of here).

 What follows is a brief Q&A, lightly edited for clarity, brevity and context.

 So, the subject of your talk today was engaging modern B2B buyers and creating a marketing mix that resonates.
 What, in your opinion, is a good marketing mix that resonates?

 So, I think what the data shows us is that it’s still the blend between human and non-human and still a healthy mix between self-service and actively engaged, and I think that’s really the core principle.
 There’s been a lot of market hype around the fact that people make up their decision about what they’re buying before they even engage you — so, like, you’re out a lot at the end of the day.